In this way, the EU prevents 60 billion kilos of discarded solar panels

 Ten years later, the Chinese manufacturers came up with much cheaper alternatives and conquered the world market in a few years.
 Thanks to a lot of research, Europe still remained important in the development of improved panels.
 This enabled new European manufacturers, such as Energyra in North Holland, to conquer niche markets.
 Perhaps Pilatus can bring Europe back from that niche to the world market.

 In his weblog ‘Vincent wants sun’, Vincent Dekker highlights innovations and developments in the field of green energy, close to and far from home.
 More episodes at Trouw.nl/vincentwilzon.
-Vincent now also has a podcast, including about heat pumps – listen to it via this link or look it up through the known channels.
+Vincent now also has a podcast, including regarding heat pumps – listen to it via this link or look it up through the known channels.

 Read also: